neumino/reqlite/README.md

-Reqlite - RethinkDB implemented in pure JavaScript
+Reqlite - RethinkDB in JavaScript
 =====

 # What is it?